ethanabrooks/dissertation/policy-iteration.typ

 In this environment, the agent occupies an 8-state chain.
 The agent has three
 actions: `Left`, `right`, and `try goal`.
-The `try goal` action always terminates the episode, conferring a reward of 1 on state 4 (the goal state) and 0 on all other states.//Because this environment has simpler transitions than the other two, we see the//clearest evidence of learning here.
-Note that the initial batch of successful//trajectories collected from random behavior will usually be suboptimal, moving//inefficiently toward the goal state.
-We include a discount value of 0.8 in our//diagram to show the improvement in efficiency of the policy learned by the//agent over the course of training. `Prompt format.` Episodes also terminate after 8 time-steps.
+The `try goal` action always terminates the episode, conferring a reward of 1 on state 4 (the goal state) and 0 on all other states.
+Because this environment has simpler transitions than the other two, we see the clearest evidence of learning here.
+Note that the initial batch of successful trajectories collected from random behavior will usually be suboptimal, moving inefficiently toward the goal state.
+We include a discount value of 0.8 in our diagram to show the improvement in efficiency of the policy learned by the agent over the course of training. `Prompt format.` Episodes also terminate after 8 time-steps.
 States are represented as numbers from 0 to 7, as in `assert state == n`, with the appropriate integer substituted for `n`.
 The actions are represented as functions `left()`, `right()`, and